LegendusMaximus/speedsmart-tools/README.md

 ## Reasons

 This needs to be created as:
 - SpeedSmart for iOS only exports your last 3000 speedtests, and I have more than that.
-I would like to complete a create table file.
+I would like to create a complete table file.
 - SpeedSmart will truncate a network name containing the & character, and a program can easily restore those names given a list of what they are
-- Network names containing a # symbol are not included in the export.
+- Network names containing a # symbol are not included in the export (i.e. They have a row but the name comes through as "N/a").
 We need to identify these by location/IP and ISP/time/a combination and add them.

 ## Project parts
 - [x] Get back my full length SpeedSmart table
 - [ ] Restore the full network names for networks containing & or #
 - [ ] Get the Count column back in my new combined table
+- [ ] Optional: add average calculation whenever the code runs

 ## Ideas